-HUD has waived homeownership assistance for households with up to 120% of the area median income (AMI).
+HUD has waived homeownership assistance for households with up to 120 percent of the area median income (AMI).
 While homeownership assistance may be provided to households with up to 120 percent of the AMI, only those funds used to serve households with up to 80 percent of the AMI may qualify as meeting the low-and moderate-income person benefit National Objective.

+i.
 Amount of Assistance

-Montgomery County may offer up to 100% of assistance provided, and should only include the amount needed by the applicant to achieve homeownership.
-The amount of assistance would be based on the FMV, plus any program incentives offered; not to exceed a total of \$233,000.
+Montgomery County may offer up to 100 percent of the property's pre-storm fair market value and should only include the amount needed by the applicant to achieve homeownership.
+The amount of assistance would be based on the pre-disaster FMV, plus any program incentives offered; not to exceed a total of \$233,000.